-CONCENTRATION:A total of 24 credits are needed to satisfy the requirements for a Concentration.
-Two courses in Advanced Spanish language (6 credits), LAS 3950 (3 credits), and any combination of five courses from various disciplinary and thematic Catagories.
+CONCENTRATION: A total of 24 credits are needed to satisfy the requirements for a Concentration.
+Two courses in Advanced Spanish language (6 credits), LAS 3950 (3 credits), and any combination of five courses (15 credits) from the list below will suffice.

 MINOR: A total of 21 credits are needed to satisfy the requirements for a Minor.
-Two courses in Spanish language at or above the intermediate level (6 credits), LAS 3950 (3 credits), and four additional courses
+Two courses in Spanish language at or above the intermediate level (6 credits), LAS 3950 (3 credits), and any four additional courses (12 credits) from the course list below will suffice.